-A sequence rule can also fire even when a single event can satisfy multiple or all of the subrules within the time frame and the times at which they were satisfied are in ascending order.
-For information about creating a sequence rule, see Section 5.4.3, "Creating a Sequence Rule," on page 71.
+The Sequence rule can also fire even when a single event can satisfy multiple or all of the subrules within the time frame and the times at which they were satisfied are in ascending order.
+For information about creating a Sequence rule, see Section 5.4.3, "Creating a Sequence Rule," on page 68.